Support from FASE's Education Technology Office

 3. Movement.
 Ideally, you'll be recording in front of a static background as those containing movement (e.g., where there are people and/or traffic) can be distracting to the viewer.

 4. Tidiness.
 If possible, consider tidying up the space so that you're removing any unnecessary items out of your shot.
-Arrange any remaning items so that they are positioned in a way that is pleasing to the eye.
+Arrange any items so that they are positioned off one side of the frame, and not directly behind you.

 Avoid filming in front of a window!